Metal carbonyl: Binary, cationic

-Nonclassical carbonyl complexes
+Nonclassical

 Nonclassical describes those carbonyl complexes where νCO is higher than that for free carbon monoxide.
 In nonclassical CO complexes, the C-O distance is shorter than free CO (113.7 pm).
 The structure of [Fe(CO)6]2+, with dC-O = 112.9 pm, illustrates this effect.
 These complexes are usually cationic, sometimes dicationic.

 Applications

 Metallurgical uses

 Metal carbonyls are used in several industrial processes.
 Perhaps the earliest application was the extraction and purification of nickel via nickel tetracarbonyl by the Mond process (see also carbonyl metallurgy).

 By a similar process carbonyl iron, a highly pure metal powder, is prepared by thermal decomposition of iron pentacarbonyl.
 Carbonyl iron is used inter alia for the preparation of inductors, pigments, as dietary supplements, in the production of radar-absorbing materials in the stealth technology, and in thermal spraying.

 Catalysis

 Metal carbonyls are used in a number of industrially important carbonylation reactions.
 In the oxo process, an alkene, hydrogen gas, and carbon monoxide react together with a catalyst (such as dicobalt octacarbonyl) to give aldehydes.
 Illustrative is the production of butyraldehyde from propylene: